 Nolan is one of the few 21st-century filmmakers whose name alone can sell a movie.
 For this reason, Tenet is generating a lot of interest: we know very little about the film, but this in itself is a Nolan hallmark.
 Once again, it goes back to the audience loyalty he's fostered over the years: fans trust Nolan to deliver eye-grabbing IMAX spectacle, and they also trust in his ability to leave them thinking after the credits finish rolling.

 In the end, it doesn't matter that Tenet has only released one trailer, and that star Robert Pattinson has debunked the theories about time travel.
 Based on Nolan's track record, we've already got an idea of what to expect, and that's something only a smattering of contemporary directors can use to their advantage.
 (Quentin Tarantino would be another example.)

-Tenet is scheduled for release on 26th August 2020.
+Click here to book your tickets for Tenet, which is released in the UK on 26th August 2020.
 What is your favourite Christopher Nolan movie?
 Let us know @Cineworld.